How Do You Subtract Whole Numbers

 • Number Line: A number line can visually represent subtraction.
 Start at the minuend and move to the left by the amount of the subtrahend.
 The number you land on is the difference.

 • Mental Math: With practice, simple subtraction problems can be solved mentally.
 This involves breaking down the numbers into smaller parts and using known facts to find the difference.
-For example, to solve 15 - 7, you might think of 7 as 5 + 2.
+As an example, to solve 15 - 7, you might think of 7 as 5 + 2.
 Then, subtract 5 from 15 to get 10, and subtract 2 from 10 to get 8.
 So, 15 - 7 = 8.

 Real-World Applications